Blueberry Banana Protein Smoothie (5 Min, Vegetarian)

 HurryTheFoodUp is reader-powered.
 If you click through using links on our site we may earn a small commission at no cost to you.

 I’m gonna let you in on a little secret.
 We’re entering a competition!
 Yep, a smoothie competition at the end of the month.
 Because that’s how we roll.
 And sometimes blend.

-Smoothies are a great way to get some healthy eating into your diets.
-Let’s take these blueberries as an example: Eat them three times per week and you’re very likely to improve your heart health significantly (1)!
+Smoothies are a great way to get some healthy eating into your diets (and to lose weight – check out our weight loss smoothies now!).
+Let’s take these blueberries as an example: Eat them three times per week and you’re very likely to improve your heart health significantly.

 There are several things almost every smoothie will have in common.
 That’s because of these steps:

 Choose some fruits.
 These can be anything you want, fresh or frozen, doesn’t matter.

 Your favourites, or a classic combo like mango and pineapple are a great place to start.
 We’ve gone for blueberry and banana in this example.
 2 cups is about right.
 Put them in the blender.